clburlison/clburlison.com/_drafts/puppet-overview-posts.md

 #Part 2 - Why go masterless
+* what is a masterless setup?
+Definition time.

 ##Pro
 - no server overhead
 - everything is hosted on Github therefore it can be accessed anywhere